awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/link_aws_account.md

----
-id: link_aws_account
-title: Create or add an AWS Account
-sidebar_label: Create or add an AWS Account
----

-import useBaseUrl from '@docusaurus/useBaseUrl';

 There are two categories of AWS Account within Service Workbench: **Internal accounts** and **External accounts**.
 * **Internal accounts**: Internal accounts are those linked to the AWS account from which you deployed Service Workbench.
 Users linked to an internal account will all be billed to that AWS account.
 * **External accounts**: External accounts supply their own AWS account, and users linked to an external account are billed to the external AWS account.
 This is how external researchers can collaborate and share data within Service Workbench, but remain responsible for their own billing.